My pension amount

 Salary5, or salary8, means the average earnings for the five or eight best paid years worked at Desjardins, whether consecutive or not.
 The salary considered in this calculation includes regular base salary, retroactive earnings or the lump sum amount in lieu of the normal salary increase.
 Some income, like bonuses and paid overtime, are not included.

 YMPE5 is the maximum pensionable earnings for the last 5 years, as established by the QPP or CPP.
-To learn this maximum, which changes every year, I need to visit the QPP or CPP website.

 The actuarial adjustment is the adjustment that applies to my pension if I retire before age 65.
 It takes into account the fact that I am receiving my pension earlier and for a longer period of time.